Jodocus Hondius

-Jodocus Hondius (Latinized version of his Dutch name: Joost de Hondt) (17 October 1563 - 12 February 1612) was a Flemish and Dutch engraver and cartographer.
+Jodocus Hondius (Latinised version of his Dutch name: Joost de Hondt) (17 October 1563 - 12 February 1612) was a Flemish engraver and cartographer.
 He is sometimes called Jodocus Hondius the Elder to distinguish him from his son Jodocus Hondius II.
-Hondius is best known for his early maps of the New World and Europe, for re-establishing the reputation of the work of Gerard Mercator, and for his portraits of Francis Drake.
+Hondius is best known for his early maps of the New World and Europe, for re-establishing the reputation of the work of Gerardus Mercator, and for his portraits of Francis Drake.
 He inherited and republished the plates of Mercator, thus reviving his legacy, also making sure to include independent revisions to his work.
 One of the notable figures in the Golden Age of Dutch cartography (c.
-1570s–1670s), he helped establish Amsterdam as the center of cartography in Europe in the 17th century.
+1570s–1670s), he helped establish Amsterdam as the centre of cartography in Europe in the 17th century.

 Biography

+Early life and training

+Jodocus Hondius was born in Wakken in the County of Flanders (now Belgium), the son of Olivier de Hondt and Petronella van Havertuyn.

+He was raised in Ghent and trained there as an engraver, developing the drawing skills that supported his later work.
+By the early 1580s he was working as an engraver and also producing scientific instruments and globes.

-Hondius was born in Wakken and grew up in Ghent.
-In his early years he established himself as an engraver, instrument maker and globe maker.
-In 1584 he moved to London with his sister Jacomina to escape religious difficulties in Flanders.
-In 1587 in London he married Colette van den Keere (sometimes known as Colette Hondius), daughter of Hendrik, an engraver of metal type, and collaborated with her brother Pieter, also a mapmaker and engraver.
+In 1584 he left Flanders for London with his sister Jacomina to escape religious difficulties.
+In 1587 in the Dutch Church of London, he married cartographer Colette van den Keere, the daughter of the engraver Hendrik van den Keere.
+He also worked with her brother Pieter van den Keere, a mapmaker and engraver.